ni/monodrive-documentation/docs/scenario_editor/roads.md

 To save and load lane networks, use the monoDrive `LaneExport` tool:

-* Navigate to the root `Content` folder in the Scene Editor.
+* Navigate to the root `Content` folder in the Scenario Editor.
 * Right-click the `LaneExport` tool and choose "Run Editor Utility Widget":

 <div class="img_container">